 45. Super Blast Ball Python Morph

 Crossing the Super Pastel with a Pinstripe led to the breeding of the Super Blast, a very popular morph with bright yellow color and black vertical lines.
 The popularity of the morph means that one may have to pay as much as $400 for one.

 The Desert Enchi, or Tiger, morph has a light yellow and orange base.
 It has a pattern consisting of bands and spots, and the intensity of the pattern determines the price you will have to pay, but this ranges from $200 to $400.

 47. Vanilla Ball Python Morph

 Commonly used by breeders for their ability to bring out the colors in other genes, the Vanilla morph has a blushed brown base and faded head, as well as normal patterns, and costs $100.

-The Yellow Belly Morph looks like a standard ball python except that they have a yellowish tint on their bellies.
-Their similarity to standard balls means that they only cost $50.
+The Yellow Belly morph looks like a standard ball python except that they have a yellowish tint on their bellies.
+Their similarity to standard balls means that they only cost around $50.

 Popular Ball Python Morphs